 After the panel meeting, the Division will report the panel recommendations to the Florida Council on Arts and Culture.
-The Council may amend panel recommendations based on new or existing information about the applicant or panel proceedings.
+The Council will amend panel recommendations based on new or existing information about the applicant or panel proceedings.

-Information that will allow recalculation of the average score by the Council are:
+Information that will allow recalculation of the average score by the Council is:

-- a panelist's conflict of interest; and - scoring errors.
+• a panelist's conflict of interest; and

+scoring errors.

-Information that may result in the Council recommending zero funding are:
+Information that will result in the Council recommending zero funding is: